vearak-thach/MusicalStructureApp/README.md

 # MusicalStructureApp

-Android Beginners Project - Structuring an app and using explicit Intents to link different activities within the app..
+Android Beginners Project - Structuring an app and using explicit Intents to link different activities within the app.

 Combining various ideas and skills:
 - Designing an app experience